First – Don’t Reuse Passwords

 Secure locations include:

-- Or there are a number of programs that you store your password online.
+Password managers store your passwords online.
 LastPass, 1password.com and a bunch of others.
 Here’s an article from PC Magazine rating a bunch of password storage programs.

 Use Long, Random Passwords